 There are several reasons why you could be spotting.
 These are the most common ones:

 - Ovulation: Every month, between your periods, your body releases an egg.
 This can cause some spotting.

 - Pregnancy: When you are pregnant, you can also see some spotting during the first few weeks.

 - Contraceptives: When you start with a new contraceptive, this may cause spotting.

-- STI infection: Some STIs may lead to some spotting.
+- STIs: Some sexually transmitted infections may lead to spotting.

 As you can see in the examples above, spotting does not have to mean something serious is wrong.
 But it can be.
 And the sooner you get advice from a healthcare provider, the better treatment will work.